 3. What is the Booth School of Business known for?

 For the full-time and executive MBA programs, the typical study time is 21 months.
-For the evening or weekend MBA programs, 2-3 years is typical.
+For the evening or weekend MBA programs, two to three years is typical.

 The Booth School of Business is one of the most prestigious business education institutions in the world, so you are no doubt going to have a lot of competition when applying.

-But successfully applying and securing a Booth MBA for yourself would hugely benefit your career not just in terms of increased salary (though that is a definite consideration), but in the recognition that you would no doubt receive from having attended such an esteemed institution.
+But successfully applying and securing a Booth MBA for yourself would hugely benefit your career.
+This is not only in terms of increased salary but also in the recognition that you would undoubtedly receive from having attended such an esteemed institution.

-The key emphasis of Booth is on quantitative methods and study.
-It’s still a world-class institution in nearly every other area, but if you are choosing between other top-grade schools and aren’t interested in getting that quantitative emphasis, Booth might not be for you.
+The key emphasis of Booth is on quantitative methods and study, although it’s still a world-class institution in nearly every other area.
+However, if you are choosing between other top-grade schools and aren’t interested in getting that quantitative emphasis, Booth might not be for you.

-If you want to apply, this article should have given you a good breakdown of the process and typical requirements that you should expect.
+If you want to apply, this article should give you a good breakdown of the process and typical requirements that you should expect.
 None of the average scores or qualities should make you feel disqualified from applying.

-More than anything, the Booth School of Business is looking for exceptional business leaders to form their MBA students, measures such as GMAT scores are only one of the means that they use in their assessment.
+More than anything, the Booth School of Business is looking for exceptional business leaders to form their MBA students.
+Measures like GMAT scores are only one of the factors they use in their assessment.